Follow these steps on how to bring new traffic to an old blog post to revive your old content and bring loads of new traffic to your site!

 This post is on track to become my top performing post.
-My current top performing post has been #1 for nearly 2 years so this is truly, an incredible outcome.
+My current top performing post has been #1 for nearly 2 years.

 This is why you should really create multiple pins for one blog post.
 I didn’t take my own advice at the time and that’s why my original counts suffered.
 But on the bright side, I had some new excitement in the last week with these pin results, so I’m still happy!

 It is worth experimenting to see what works and doesn’t work.
 This is proof that you can revive an old post simply.
 All it might take is a font & color change in the pin.

 Some secondary changes that I made were editing the copy in my post.
 Here are some things I always look out for: